hbctraining/GCC-BOSC-2018/lessons/sample_level_QC.md

 The main factors often considered during normalization are:

  - **Sequencing depth:** Accounting for sequencing depth is necessary for comparison of gene expression between samples.
-In the example below, each gene appears to have doubled in expression in sample A, however this is a consequence of sample A having double the sequencing depth. ***Note:** In the figures below, each pink and green rectangle represents a read aligned to a gene.
+In the example below, each gene appears to have doubled in expression in sample A, however this is a consequence of sample A having double the sequencing depth.

+ >***NOTE:** In the figures below, each pink and green rectangle represents a read aligned to a gene.
 Reads connected by dashed lines connect a read spanning an intron.*

     <img src="../img/normalization_methods_depth.png" width="400">